krishnakumar4a4/windows-drivers-rs/examples/osrusbfx2/README.md

 A safe Rust implementation of the [USB-FX2 sample KMDF driver](https://github.com/microsoft/windows-driver-samples/tree/main/usb/kmdf_fx2).

 ## Build

 ### Prerequisites

 * WDK environment (either via eWDK or installed WDK)
 * LLVM
 * cargo-wdk: our Rust driver build tool which you can install by running `cargo install --git https://github.com/microsoft/windows-drivers-rs.git cargo-wdk --locked`

-Once prerequests are installed, run `cargo wdk build --sample` in this directory to build and package the driver.
+Once prerequisites are installed, run `cargo wdk build --sample` in this directory to build and package the driver.

 ## Install